-If you are absent it is your responsibility to find out, by contacting a classmate (not the Professor), what was covered in class, assigned as homework, and get any pertinent notes.
-Also, you should always follow the daily syllabus and Canvas to be prepared for the next class.
+\\If you are absent it is your responsibility to find out, by contacting a classmate (not the Professor), what was covered in class, assigned as homework, and get any pertinent notes.
+Also, you should always follow the daily syllabus to be prepared for the next class.
 Take a few minutes during the first days of class to exchange phone numbers and e-mail addresses with at least two other students.

 Participation.
 Your attendance and participation throughout the semester will count for 15% of your final grade.
-Full participation means that students come to class fully prepared, ready to work and to interact with peers and instructor.
+Full participation means that students come to class fully prepared and ready to work.
 You must prepare all oral/written homework and be ready to engage with the material covered in class in an alert and enthusiastic manner.
 Students are expected to volunteer during the class period to show that they are learning the new material.
-Students who do not prepare in advance (by learning vocabulary, reviewing structures covered in class, reading and studying new material, completing homework), who do not fully participate in group or pair activities, and who do not interact mostly in Italian in class will receive a poor participation grade.
+Students who do not prepare in advance (by learning vocabulary, reviewing structures covered in class, reading and studying new material, completing homework), who do not fully participate in group or pair activities, and who do not interact mostly in Italian in class will receive a greatly reduced participation grade.

-THERE IS NO MAKE-UP FOR CLASS PARTICIPATION.
+\\THERE IS NO MAKE-UP FOR CLASS PARTICIPATION.

 Active participation in class is essential.
-Factors considered in this portion of your grade include: a) attendance b) punctuality c) preparation d) initiative e) volunteering in class f) use of spoken Italian g) positive attitude, and h) in-class assignments.
+Factors considered in this portion of your grade include: a) attendance b) punctuality c) preparation d) initiative e) volunteering in class f) use of spoken Italian g) positive attitude, and i) in-class assignments.

-Cell phones use is prohibited; they must be silenced during class.
-The following actions will result in a poor participation grade: answering the phone; leaving class to answer or make a call; texting or reading texts during class; leaving phone in view (on the desk, in your lap, in your open backpack, etc.) and checking it.
+Cell phones and/or other electronics must be turned OFF and PUT AWAY during class.
+The following actions will result in a substantial deduction of students' participation grade: answering the phone in class; leaving class to answer or make a call; texting or reading texts during class; leaving phone in view (on the desk, in your lap, in your open backpack, etc.) and checking it.